MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-cloud-stream-binder-java-app-with-service-bus.md

 1. Apache's [Maven](http://maven.apache.org/), version 3.2 or later.

-1. If you already have a configured Service Bus queue or topic that you will use for this article, ensure that the Service Bus namespace meets the following requirements:
+1. If you already have a configured Service Bus queue or topic, ensure that the Service Bus namespace meets the following requirements:

     1. Allows access from all networks
     1. Is Premium (or higher)